taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 }
 ~~~~~~~~

-Executing one of the class methods, `onIncrement` or `onDecrement`, multiple times could lead to a bug.
-Because both methods depend on the previous state, it could use a stale state when the asynchronous update wasn't executed but the method invoked a second time.
+Executing one of the class methods, `onIncrement()` or `onDecrement()`, multiple times could lead to a bug.
+Because both methods depend on the previous state, it could use a stale state when the asynchronous update wasn't executed but the method invoked another time.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 this.setState({ counter: this.state.counter + 1 }); // this.state: { counter: 0 }
-this.setState({ counter: this.state.counter + 1 }); // this.state still: { counter: 0 }
+this.setState({ counter: this.state.counter + 1 }); // this.state: { counter: 0 }
-this.setState({ counter: this.state.counter + 1 }); // this.state still: { counter: 0 }
+this.setState({ counter: this.state.counter + 1 }); // this.state: { counter: 0 }
 // updated state: { counter: 1 }
 // instead of: { counter: 3 }
 ~~~~~~~~